-Doxycycline (Atridox) is a tetracycline antibiotic which is one of the more effective drugs for treating Mycoplasmosis and Chlamydophila.
+Doxycycline (Atridox) is a semisynthetic tetracycline antibiotic.
+It is one of the more effective drugs for treating Mycoplasmosis and Chlamydiosis.
+In order to be effective at treating infections, birds require prolonged treatment periods of 30 to 45 days.

 Prolonged treatment can have catabolic and immunosuppressive effects, reduce normal gut flora, and increases the risk of opportunistic secondary infections.
 Birds with existing liver or kidney disease should be closely observed when given this medication.